Your Amazing Life

-Life, for every individual, including you, is way too complex to be captured in a bullet-pointed list or even in a few paragraphs.
-You can try to do it, and as you do you’ll see each line expand and grow like the tentacles of a crazy Hydra spawning ten times faster than you can even count.
+For every individual, including you, life is way too complex to be captured in a bullet-pointed list or even in a few paragraphs.
+You can try to do it, and as you do, each line will expand and grow like the tentacles of a crazy Hydra spawning ten times faster than you can even count.

 Well, here’s the kicker: no matter how complicated your life is, there are three dimensions wherein you can classify every single aspect of it, no matter how large, complex, or difficult it may seem.
 Here they are: